pglen/hsencfs/README.md

         hsencfs -o -a 'which hsaskpass.py` .mydata mysecret

 Note the 'which' utility, as HSENCFS needs absolute path.
+I real deployment, specify the askpass absolte path.

 ## Safety, Security, Feeding and Care